 2. Choose How to Store Your Files

 Video files take up a lot of space.
 Even with a basic camera, video files can fill up a computer storage drive quickly.
 When you add 4K raw video files to the mix, such as from a BlackMagic camera, your available storage dwindles even quicker.
 In many cases, it won’t be easy to expand the storage in your computer.
 If you have a desktop with room for lots of additional drives, you might be in luck.
 But if you have a smaller computer or even a laptop, local storage will be limited.
 But if you have a team (or even if you don’t) relying on local storage alone may not be a great idea.
 Most video production teams work off of a shared storage drive.
 This usually takes the form of a server that can be accessed from any computer with the right credentials.
 Some offices may also prefer a NAS (network attached storage) if file storage is the primary use case.
+We covered the pros and cons of the Jellyfish NAS by LumaForge, here.
 These solutions allow for everyone on the team to access projects and files from anywhere, that way collaborators will always have access to the most recent version of a project.
 There are some potential downsides to editing this way, but we’ll cover them later in the article.

 3. Make Use of Collaboration